Gediminas Petrauskas

 Gediminas Petrauskas (born 3 April 1985 in Kaunas, Lithuania) is a Lithuanian basketball coach.
-He is the head coach of Nevėžis–OPTIBET.
+He is the head coach of Neptūnas Klaipėda.

 Lithuanian national team

 Petrauskas was the head coach of the Lithuanian U-16 National Team during the 2015 FIBA Europe Under-16 Championship.
 The team won silver medals that year.
+He also was the head coach of the Lithuanian U-18 National Team during the 2017 FIBA U18 European Championship and won bronze medals.